damianhakert/damianhakert.github.io/source/handbook/index.md

 links inside a page is the following.

-1. Install the [check-my-links][] extension in Chrome (no other browsers support unfortunately)
+1. Install the [check-my-links][] extension in Chrome (no other browsers support unfortunately).
-1. Open the page you wish to preview (see previous step)
+1. Open the page you wish to preview (see previous step).
-1. Click the newly installed extension in the upper right corner of Chrome
+1. Click the newly installed extension in the upper right corner of Chrome.

 A pop-up window will open and tell you how many links, if any, are invalid.
 Fix any invalid links and ideally any warnings, commit, push back, test again.